 • The information is a widely accepted fact.

 • You are summarising ideas from several sources in order to describe what happened over a specific period.

 Frequently Asked Questions

 Even though it is quite clear about when to reference in most cases, it may be difficult to realise whether a reference is needed in specific cases.
 The following Q&A may help you with this:

 A: Err on the side of caution.
-It is a good idea to include a reference if you are unsure if one may or may not be needed.
+It is always a good idea to include a reference when you’re unsure whether one is needed.
 This ensures that you don’t unintentionally plagiarise another author’s work—and you would know that plagiarism is an issue viewed very seriously in the academic world.